What Is Connected TV? How CTV Advertising Works (2026)

 In this guide, we’ll break down what CTV advertising is.
 We’ll also cover how it works and key reasons it’s become a core part of the modern marketer’s toolkit.
-Whether you’re launching your first campaign or trying to scale, here’s what you need to know to make Connected TV work harder for your brand in 2025.
+Whether you’re launching your first TV advertising campaign or trying to scale, here’s what you need to know to make Connected TV work harder for your brand in 2026.

 What Is Connected TV?

-Connected TV (CTV) is any television set that connects to the internet and streams digital video content.
-This can be done through built-in smart TV functionalities or external devices like streaming sticks, consoles, or set-top boxes.
+Connected TV is any television set that connects to the internet and streams digital video content.
+This can be achieved through built-in smart TV functionalities or external devices, such as streaming sticks, consoles, or set-top boxes.

 This technology allows viewers to access tons of unique content beyond the constraints of traditional broadcast channels, including popular streaming services, on-demand videos, and internet applications.